Why Unfinished Tasks Keep Your Brain Buzzing (And What to Do About It)

 The Hidden Cost of Mental Clutter

 Walking around with a head full of unfinished business affects more than just our stress levels.
-This constant background noise impacts our ability to focus on what’s actually in front of us right now.
+This constant background noise impacts our ability to focus on what’s in front of us right now.
 Ever tried to concentrate on a new task while your brain keeps serving up reminders about seventeen other things?

 The mental energy required to hold all these incomplete items in working memory drains our cognitive resources.
 Even when we’re not actively thinking about these tasks, they’re still there, quietly sapping the mental bandwidth we could be using for creative thinking, problem-solving, or simply being present in the moment.